reactioon/rdata/README.md

 # RDATA
-RDATA is a Data Layer that aim to be lightweight, fast, distributed and scalable.
+RDATA is a Data Layer that aim to be lightweight, fast, distributable and scalable.

 The main goal of this project is work with large amount of data inside on Reactioon services/tools.
 But on reactioon ecossystem the users can create their own tools, and on RDATA, can create anything.